italy rome forum sunset istk

 • All activities as specified in your itinerary below including tours of the city and entry to attractions

-Arrive in Rome and Baroque Rome Tour
+Arrive in Rome & Baroque Rome Tour

-Upon your arrival in Rome, it is time to get acquainted with the city with some sightseeing.
+Arrive in Rome, it is time to get acquainted with the city with some sightseeing.

 Circeo National Park